amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 Like the Mannheim rules, the Rietz rules have the traditional cutouts on the backside.
 But, of course, the backside of Rietz slides have the distinguishing $ST$ scale instead of the $L$ scale of Mannheim rules.

-Typically, classic German wood rules are thick enough to have space on the top and bottom edges of the frame for additional scales.
-The Nestler 23 R has a 27-cm ruler scale on the top edge of the frame and the bottom edge of the frame is either blank or has a $1:25$ scale.
-The $1:25$ scale is $27.2$ cm in length, and is divided linearly into $7$ major divisions.
-I do not know the purpose of this quirky scale.

 ***Darmstadt type***—Another German innovation, the Darmstadt type, was the workhorse preferred by the early 20th century engineers.
 It has three $LL$ scales, $LL_1$, $LL_2$, and $LL_3$, used to compute general exponentiation of the form $x^{y/z} = \sqrt[z]{x^y}$.
 When $z = 1$, the general expression reduces to $x^y$.
 When $y = 1$, the general expression reduces to $x^{1/z} = \sqrt[z]{x}$.
 Newer, more advanced models sport the fourth $LL_0$ scale.
 The following is the Aristo 967 U Darmstadt from the mid 1970s.

 ![Aristo 967 U](./figures/SlideRules/Aristo967U/front.jpg)